best travel gifts

 25. Mesh Pouches

-These mesh pouches take up hardly any room in your luggage, yet they make it so much more organized.
+Mesh pouches take up hardly any room in our luggage, yet they make it so much more organized.
 We use the large ones for dirty laundry, and the smaller ones for cosmetics, souvenirs, and office supplies.

 26. Portable Phone Charger